Nurse-Midwifery/ Women’s Health Nurse Practitioner

-The Nurse-Midwifery/Women’s Health Nurse Practitioner program is designed to prepare the graduate to manage a woman’s normal obstetrical and gynecological needs during the childbearing years, to manage the care of the normal newborn, and to provide primary care to women throughout the lifespan.
+The Nurse-Midwifery/Women’s Health Nurse Practitioner program is designed to prepare registered nurses to manage a woman’s normal obstetrical and gynecological needs during the childbearing years, manage the care of the normal newborn, and provide primary care to women throughout the lifespan.

 Georgetown University School of Nursing & Health Studies established the Nurse-Midwifery program in 1972.
 The program now includes an innovative Women’s Health Nurse Practitioner program, which provides students with the opportunity to study women’s health and midwifery practice through a strong didactic program that includes advanced courses in pathophysiology, pharmacology, and health assessment.
 The program also includes a clinical sequence that allows students to experience a wide range of women’s health settings.

 The Nurse-Midwifery/Women’s Health Nurse Practitioner concentration is for nurses who wish to care for the health and well-being of women during their reproductive years.
 The program emphasizes becoming a health care change agent.
 Nurse-midwives specialize in prenatal, birth, and postpartum care for women and care for healthy newborns.
 Nurse-midwives also provide gynecology and some primary care services for women from menarche through menopause.
 Because of this, Nursing@Georgetown delivers a multidimensional Nurse-Midwifery curriculum.